-15. Entry into Force and Amendments
+15. Entry into Force, Term and Amendments

-- 15.1 This Agreement shall enter into force upon the date on which the Parties exchange instruments of ratification, acceptance or approval establishing the consent of the Party to be bound by the Agreement. - 15.2 The Parties are to exercise reasonable endeavours to exchange instruments of ratification, acceptance or approval following execution of this Agreement. - 15.3 This Agreement may only be amended by agreement in writing executed by the Parties, following consideration by the Coordinating Committee under Section 7.5.
+- 15.1 This Agreement shall enter into force upon the date on which either Party has received a letter from the other Party confirming that the internal legal requirement for entry into force of this Agreement has been fulfilled. - 15.2 The Parties are to exercise reasonable endeavours to notify each other in accordance with section 15.1 following execution of this Agreement. - 15.3 This Agreement may only be amended by agreement in writing executed by the Parties, following consideration by the Coordinating Committee under Section 7.5.